salmadel/salmadel/README.md

 - Develop ML models using Python, TensorFlow, Keras, and Scikit-learn
 - Work with structured, unstructured, and image data (NLP & CV)
-- Design and deploy data-driven applications using Flask and REST APIs
+- Design and deploy data-driven applications using Flask
 - Analyze data with Pandas, NumPy, Seaborn, and Matplotlib
 - Explore cutting-edge tools like Hugging Face Transformers and MLOps basics